Introduction to the Sardinian language

 |est||he/she/it is||suntu||they are|

 Again, notice that subject pronouns are optional and add stress/emphasis if you include them: nois semus WE are vs. semus we are; tue ses YOU are vs. ses you are.
 Sardinian also has a wide range of clitic object pronouns, which build around the verb: lu mandico "I eat it"; nde mandico tres "I eat three of it/them"; bi nde sun tres "there are three of them".

 Sentences follow the basic word order subject (optional) + verb + object, although word order is less fixed than in English.
 When asking a question, Sardinian speakers use a question word (Chine ses?
 Who are you?; Ite est?
 What is it?) or use the question particle "a" (A lu mandicas?
 Do you eat it?; A nde cheres?
 Do you want some?).

 Much of my understanding of the language comes from the growing body of Sardinian websites accessible on the internet (that is, websites in Sardinian rather than about Sardinian).
 If you already have a sturdy knowledge of Italian and some grammar smarts, and want to learn more, I highly recommend that you search for and read through Sardinian webpages.
 Start by typing in some of the words and phrases you learned on this page.

-Still, I am indebted to the wonderful but out-of-print The Romance Languages (Routledge) for my foundation in the language.
+Still, I am indebted to my wonderful old copy of The Romance Languages for my foundation in the language.